Ice (character): Justice League

 Ice's personality is a mix of girl-next-door wholesomeness and innocent-abroad naiveté, which served as a contrast to the impulsive, libidinous traits of her friend and teammate Fire.
 The two change their names from Green Flame and Icemaiden to Fire and Ice.

 Ice returns to her kingdom after being summoned by her dying father, King Olaf, who wants to make her his successor to the throne of their kingdom when he dies.
 When Olaf dies, Ice's brother Ewald becomes the successor to the throne instead.
 Ewald had been in contact with the Overmaster, a powerful entity who considers himself a celestial force beyond good and evil, with the purpose to "act when judgment has been passed".
 The JLA set out to rescue Ice; when they reach her kingdom they discover that Ewald's power has increased due to an ancient staff he carries.
 As they come near Ewald, they are attacked by ancient Norwegian giants summoned by Ewald.
 Guy Gardner and Fire rescue Ice from Ewald while the rest of the Leaguers battle the giants.
 One by one, the weapons that the giants hold are destroyed, removing their powers.
 A similar tactic is used on Ewald, which kills him.
 Ice is free to take the throne of her kingdom, but believes the people should choose a leader for themselves – she leaves to rejoin her friends in the Justice League.

 Ice later falls under the mental influence of Overmaster.
 During a confrontation with the Justice League, Ice breaks free of Overmaster's control, only to be killed by him.

 Resurrection

 While on a mission in Azerbaijan, Barbara Gordon's Birds of Prey discover Ice unconscious within a Rocket Red suit which they wrest from the possession of an underworld figure, Kerimov.
 Kerimov has hired the Secret Six to transport the suit, and the Birds of Prey and Secret Six come to blows after Big Barda and Huntress capture it.
 Kerimov plans to use Ice to manipulate the Russian people by playing on their superstitions about ice princesses, and to use her great power to make himself a powerful ruler.

 Tora is awakened by Creote, a member of the team who addresses her as "goddess".
-She is enraged and unleashes her wrath upon both the Birds of Prey and the Secret Six, seeking to avenge her murder.
+She is enraged and attacks the Birds of Prey and the Secret Six, seeking to avenge her murder.
 Huntress' mention of Guy Gardner, in addition to a hard slap, brings Ice back to her senses.